 The LU decomposition can be improved by employing Gaussian elimination with partial pivoting, where the rows of A are strategically permuted at each iteration.
 The QR factorization can be similarly improved by permuting the columns of A at each iteration.
 The result is the factorization AP = QR, where P is a permutation matrix that encodes the column swaps.
-To compute the pivoted QR decomposition with scipy.linalg.qr(), set the keyword pivoting to True.
+SciPy's scipy.linalg.qr() can compute the pivoted QR decomposition.